Access Control using Security Labels & Security Clearance

 Security labels on documents are just one aspect of the model, as a security label can apply to any information.
 In discussions, generic information such as the role of a person can be labeled as "Secret".

 The core model of security clearance is that a person (i.e., someone accessing information) has a security clearance, that controls what information can be accessed.
 Thus, access to information is controlled by matching the security clearance of the person accessing information with the security label associated with the information.
 This is illustrated above.
-Bill has a document that is labelled "Top Secret".
+Bill has a document that is labeled "Top Secret".
 He will check clearances of "Joe" and "Fred".
 He will give the document to Joe, who has "Top Secret" clearance, but not to "Fred", who only has "Secret"

 Security clearance may also be associated with a location.
 For example, if a meeting room is cleared to "Secret" level, it may be used for discussions of "Secret" information, but may not be used for discussions of "Top Secret" information.
 This follows the basic model that security labels.